Ken Chow Wing Kan

-Chow Wing Kan (Ken) (born October 26, 1966), was a member of the Hong Kong Progressive Alliance and the Liberal Party, and is currently a political figure of the Hong Kong Pro-Beijing camp.
-He has been working in the district of Tin Shui Wai, Yuen Long District for many years.
-He has served as a member of the Yuen Long District Council since October 1994 and has been re-elected five times until his re-election failed in 2019.
+Chow Wing Kan (Ken) (born 26 October 1966), was a member of the Hong Kong Progressive Alliance and the Liberal Party, and is a political figure of the Hong Kong Pro-Beijing camp.
+He has worked in the district of Tin Shui Wai, Yuen Long District for many years.
+He served as a member of the Yuen Long District Council from October 1994, being re-elected five times until he failed in 2019, amid a sweeping Pan-democrat victory.

 Chow Wing Kan and Chow Liang Shuk-yee jointly formed the list to represent the Liberal Party in the 2008 Hong Kong Legislative Council election in the New Territories West Constituency, but both failed.
-In the 2016 Hong Kong Legislative Council election, he once again competed for the New West seat with a one-person list, but he expressed threat at the election forum to stop all election activities.
+In the 2016 Hong Kong Legislative Council election, he once again competed for the New Territories West seat on a one-person list, but withdrew from all election activities after he reported receiving threats from persons in China, in an incident that was widely reported.

 Early life

-Chow Wing Kan was born in the Tuen Mun District of Hong Kong and is an original inhabitant of the New Territories.
+Chow Wing Kan was born in the Tuen Mun District of Hong Kong with ancestry in the New Territories.
 Chow lived in Leung Tin Village, Tuen Mun when he was small.
-When he was young, he and Junius Ho attended the Leung Tin Kindergarten opened by Ho's mother and maintained friendly exchanges.
+When he was young, he and Junius Ho attended the Leung Tin Kindergarten operated by Ho's mother and maintained friendly exchanges.
 When Chow was in elementary school, he was enrolled in the Chinese Christian Church's Watson Elementary School, and became a Christian under the influence of the school.
 When Chow was in middle school, his family moved to Yuen Long to live.
-After graduating from university, Chow served as the corrections officer in the Hong Kong Correctional Services Department.
+After graduating from university, Chow served as a corrections officer in the Hong Kong Correctional Services Department.
 He also stopped working in the church due to the need to work overnight shifts.

 Chow earlier assisted Tang's parliamentary work in the Tang Sui-tong office of the Rural Committee.
 The two joined the Hong Kong Progressive Alliance.
 Finally, Chow became Tang's assistant.
 In the early 1990s, the development of Tin Shui Wai New Town began to take shape.
 Tang commissioned Chow to represent the rural party in the election of the newly added Tin Shui constituency seats in the 1994 Hong Kong Local elections, and Chow also started his political career.